-Whether it’s a cheeky weekend in Porto or a snappy Porto city break, this 2 day Porto itinerary ensures you see the best of Porto even if you only have 48 hrs.
+Whether it’s a cheeky weekend in Porto or a short Porto city break, this two day Porto itinerary ensures you see the best of one of Portugal’s most beautiful cities, even if you only have 48 hrs.

 2 Days in Porto Itinerary

 Sunrise from the Dom Luís I Bridge